firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 assigned to a simulation.
 If you specify too many simulations and not enough jobs, the manager will not launch the jobs.

 Others can be found in the aforementioned directory.
+For a description of the JSON format, see :ref:`defining-custom-workloads`.

 ``terminateoncompletion``